cornfield-io/middlewares/README.md

 * An implementation of PSR-7 (we recommend the [Zend Diactoros project](https://github.com/zendframework/zend-diactoros/)).

+* Optionally, you could also install a [PSR-11](https://www.php-fig.org/psr/psr-11/) dependency injection container (we recommend the [PHP-DI project](http://php-di.org/)).

 Throughout this documentation, we will assume that you are using the packages above.
-If you want, you can still install other implementations of [PSR-7](https://packagist.org/providers/psr/http-message-implementation).
+If you want, you can still install other implementations of [PSR-7](https://packagist.org/providers/psr/http-message-implementation) or [PSR-11](https://packagist.org/providers/psr/container-implementation).

 ## Usage